localstack/localstack.github.io/content/dev-contest/instructions.md

 ---

-**Come visit our booth with your certificate to enter the raffle for a chance to win a prize! 🏆** (Technically you're already in the pool, but we'd love to talk to you).
+**Come visit our booth with your certificate to enter the raffle for a chance to win a prize! 🏆** Ok, technically you're already in the pool, but we'd love to talk to you anyway.